ministryofjustice/moj-frontend/docs/pages/case-list.md

 ## When to use

-Use the case list pattern to make pieces of information about a case easier to scan, prioritise and action for users.
+Use the case list page to make pieces of information about a case easier to scan, prioritise and action for users.

 ## How to use